-A political committee is any committee, party, club, association, political action committee, or other group that makes contributions or disbursements of more than \$200 aggregate in a calendar year toward influencing or attempting to influence voters.
+A political committee is any committee, party, club, association, political action committee, or other group that receives contributions or makes disbursements of more than \$200 aggregate in a calendar year toward influencing or attempting to influence voters.
 Miss.
 Code Ann. § 23-15-801(c) (1972).